SoftwareAG/sagdevops-templates/templates/sag-msc-server/README.md

 -->

-# MicrService Runtime
+# Microservices Runtime

-Use this template to provision and maintain MicroService Runtime
+Use this template to provision and maintain Microservices Runtime

 ## Requirements

+None.

 ### Supported Software AG releases

-* MicroService Runtime 10.1 and higher
 * Command Central 10.3 and higher
+* Microservices Runtime 10.1 to 10.3
+>NOTE: This template is not supported for Microservices Runtime version 10.4.

 ### Supported platforms